ironpillow/willhaley.com/content/blog/camera-mount.markdown

 {{% img "helmet-with-bracket.jpg" "Helmet with bracket locked in place" %}}

-The other half of the bracket mounting system is the bracket that connects to the camera using the 1/8" threading.
-I believe 1/8" threading is the standard size for tripods and most camera mounting accessories.
+The other half of the bracket mounting system is the bracket that connects to the camera using the 1/4" screw.
+I believe 1/4 inch is the standard size for tripods and most camera mounting accessories.

 {{% img "camera-bracket.jpg" "Camera bracket" %}}